citusdata/citus_docs/use_cases/multi_tenant.rst

 Also, if data increases for only a few large tenants, then you can isolate those particular tenants to separate nodes for better performance.
 (Tenant isolation is a feature of Citus Enterprise edition.)

 To scale out your Citus cluster, first add a new worker node to it.
 On Azure Database for PostgreSQL - Hyperscale (Citus), you can use the Azure Portal to add the required number of nodes.
-Alternately, if you run your own Citus installation, you can add nodes manually with the :ref:`citus_add_node` UDF.
+Alternatively, if you run your own Citus installation, you can add nodes manually with the :ref:`citus_add_node` UDF.

 Once you add the node it will be available in the system.
-However at this point no tenants are stored on it and Citus will not yet run any queries there.
+However, at this point no tenants are stored on it and Citus will not yet run any queries there.
 To move your existing data, you can ask Citus to rebalance the data.
 This operation moves bundles of rows called shards between the currently active nodes to attempt to equalize the amount of data on each node.

 .. code-block:: postgres